Future West Capacity Building Workshops

 In the past decade, dozens of community-based conservation groups have benefitted from a host of group trainings, we awarded over $50,000 in small grants, and several partner organizations have received direct assistance from Future West staff, as well as Future West Associates.

-Here’s a list of workshop topics and content:
+Here’s a list of past workshop topics and content:

 How to Be a Community Catalyst